Wednesday, July 1st Morning Roundup - Featured News and Public Events

-The United States and Portugal signed Tuesday a bilateral agreement to cooperate in the battle against terrorism and organised crime during a visit by Washington's homeland security chief.
+The United States and Portugal signed Tuesday a bilateral agreement to cooperate in the battle against terrorism and organized crime during a visit by Washington's homeland security chief.

-"We have signed an important agreement on the prevention and fight against terrorism and organised crime," Portuguese Foreign Minister Luis Amado said in a news conference alongside US Homeland Security Secretary Janet Napolitano.
+"We have signed an important agreement on the prevention and fight against terrorism and organized crime," Portuguese Foreign Minister Luis Amado said in a news conference alongside US Homeland Security Secretary Janet Napolitano.

 Napolitano said the agreement allows the two countries to share information to stop serious crimes.
 "The agreement we signed today will help us to achieve this goal," she said.